Aybarineecm/aybarineecm.github.io/index.md

 ---

-## Why I'm Transitioning to Product Management
+## Why Product Management

 After building data infrastructure and leading cross-functional AI initiatives, I've realized my maximum impact comes from thinking deeply about *what* to build alongside *how* to build it.

-I want to:
+I've been doing product work for years — running discovery, owning roadmaps, aligning stakeholders, defining success metrics, and shipping products people actually use.
+I want to formalize that in roles where product strategy is the primary job, not something I do alongside engineering.

+**What I'm focused on:**

-1. **Work on data and AI platform problems** — Help teams move faster through better infrastructure, tooling, and systems
+1. **AI & data products** — platforms that help teams make better decisions, move faster, and trust their data
-2. **Own product strategy** — Define direction, make trade-offs, measure impact with real metrics
-3. **Bridge technical and business worlds** — Use engineering credibility to have honest conversations about what's feasible and what matters
-4. **Build things people trust** — Focus on reliability, data quality, and systems that hold up under pressure

-I'm particularly interested in:
-- **Human data platforms**
-- **Research-enabling infrastructure**
-- **AI automation and process intelligence**
-- **Data Engineer**
+2. **Enterprise automation** — identifying where manual work is costing organizations the most and building the right solution
+3. **Research and infrastructure tooling** — products that make engineers, analysts, and researchers more productive
+4. **Accessibility and impact** — technology that reaches people who need it, not just those who already have it

+I bring something most PMs don't: I can read the code, review the architecture, and call out what's technically feasible in the room.
+That changes every stakeholder conversation.